Market Size and Growth

 The Firefighting Foam Market is segmented as follows:

-• Alcohol Resistant Aqueous Film Forming Foam (AR-FFF)
+• Alcohol Resistant Aqueous Film Forming Foam (AR-AFFF)

 By Fire Type